Vision vs Mission Statement

 One way of approaching vision and mission is reflected in the model of "The 4 Why's" where there is both an internal and external perspective in relation to motivation.
 Using the model, the vision and mission can be identified by asking and answering basic questions about what drives the organization seen from different perspectives.
 The model is good because it prevents a one-sided focus on either internal or external motivators and ensures that the vision and mission statements are formulated as comprehensively as possible.
 Below you can see a graphic of the model:

-The difference between a mission and vision statements and how to distinguish between them
+Vision vs Mission Statements and how to distinguish between them

 A mission statement aims to describe what the company actually does to achieve its vision.
 Ideally, it should create a clear general understanding of what the company is for and what it must do to achieve its goals.
 In other words: the mission statement expresses what the company is set up for.
 Once this is clarified, everyone will know the framework within which the company's objectives are to be achieved.
 The statement also usually expresses what the company wants to compete in and what it thinks it can do better than the competition.
 The company's mission is thus related to its value proposition, but where the mission is about the company's own understanding of its core business, the value proposition is about the customers' and the outside world's perception of what the company does for them.